wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/3-threat-protection.md

 Through security reports and user profile analytics, Azure ATP helps reduce your attack surface, making it harder to compromise user credentials and advance an attack.

-## Azure Security Center
+## Microsoft Defender for Cloud

-Azure Security Center provides unified security management and advanced threat protection across hybrid cloud workloads.
+Microsoft Defender for Cloud provides unified security management and advanced threat protection across hybrid cloud workloads.
 Get a unified view of security across your on-premises and cloud workloads, automatically discover and onboard new Azure resources, and apply security policies to ensure compliance with security standards.
 You can collect, search, and analyze security data from a variety of sources, including firewalls and partner solutions.

-## Microsoft Cloud App Security
+## Microsoft Defender for Cloud Apps

-Microsoft Cloud App Security gives you visibility into your cloud apps and services, provides analytics to identify and combat cyberthreats, and enables you to control how your data travels.
-The cloud app security framework helps you:
+Microsoft Defender for Cloud Apps gives you visibility into your cloud apps and services, provides analytics to identify and combat cyberthreats, and enables you to control how your data travels.
+The Defender for Cloud Apps framework helps you:
 - Discover and control the use of Shadow IT
 - Protect your sensitive information anywhere in the cloud
 - Protect against cyberthreats and anomalies